What is a group captive?

 Vision hosts risk control workshops twice a year as forums where each member can learn about the most progressive ways in which to mitigate risk, manage claims and control losses.

 Wisconsin was the first state to enact workers' compensation legislation in 1911.
-The Wisconsin Insurance Program was established in 1996 to provide competitive workers' compensation and multi-line alternative-risk solutions to safety-conscious employers domiciled in that state.
+WiN (formerly the Wisconsin Insurance Program) was established in 1996 to provide competitive workers' compensation and multi-line alternative-risk solutions to safety-conscious employers based in Wisconsin.
+It has since expanded to include members across the Midwest.

 • Established: 1996